robinmuhia/savannahAssessment/README.md

 10. A local migration will be made creating a database and two .pem files will be created in your folder.
 11. For details of how to get started with fastapi, check out [this link](https://fastapi.tiangolo.com/)
 12. In order to work with a virtual environment, check out [this link](https://tutorial.djangogirls.org/en/installation/#pythonanywhere)

+## Live

+The live link for the project is [here](https://www.vistaseniorlivinghome.co.ke/) The swagger docs for the project are located [here](https://www.vistaseniorlivinghome.co.ke/docs)

 ## Usage